HSF/hsf.github.io/gsoc/students-guideline.md

   * Please note that the vast majority of our GSoC projects do not require any physics knowledge; in case of doubt, ask the mentors.
   * If you do well in the tests, mentors will usually ask you to write a description for your proposal and help you with the submission.

-In case you want to express interest in several projects you can also write to the general HSF GSoC mentors mailing list (including also previous years mentors).
-Note however that you may not be contacted back unless to adress directly to the mentors of specific projects.
+If you want to express interest in several projects you can also write to the general HSF GSoC mentors' mailing list (including also previous years' mentors).
+However, you may not get a direct response unless you specifically write to the mentors of the projects that interest you.

 [hep-software-foundation-google-summer-of-code@googlegroups.com](mailto:hep-software-foundation-google-summer-of-code@googlegroups.com)